SAP-samples/teched2023-AD266/exercises/ex4/README.md

-# Exercise 4 - Add functionality to Event Handlers: Part 2- Use CAP Remote Services
+# Exercise 4 - Consuming the SAP SuccessFactors Goal API using the CAP Remote Services Feature

 In this exercise, we will look at adapting the `GoalServiceHandler` and `SignupHandler` to add functionality to our application.